Montol Festival

-The Montol Festival (often just Montol) is an annual festival in Penzance, Cornwall, United Kingdom, which has been held on 21 December each year since 2007.
+The Montol Festival (often just Montol) is an annual festival in Penzance, Cornwall, England, United Kingdom, which has been held on 21 December each year since 2007.
 The festival is a revival or reinterpretation of many of the traditional Cornish midwinter customs & Christmas traditions formerly practiced in and around the Penzance area and common to much of Cornwall at one point.
 The festival spans several days, but the main events are held on the traditional date of the feast of St Thomas the Apostle, usually 21 December, which always coincides with the winter solstice.

 Origin and history

 Montol came about from the same community which had created Golowan, a midsummer festival also held in Penzance, though different people were involved.
 The idea was formed after the success of Golowan, in order to celebrate the winter solstice in a similar manner.
 Montol sought to revive practices recorded by antiquarians, some of which reportedly only died out after the Second World War.
 The first festival was in 2007 and was initially funded by grants from central government.

 The festival was cancelled in 2020 due to the COVID-19 pandemic.